ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 }
 ```

-The ViewModel has these important characteristics:
+The view model has these important characteristics:

 1. It's marked with `@inject` so it can be created by the DI system
 2. It extends `ChangeNotifier` to provide change notifications to the UI